 Please describe both your personal and academic reasons for applying to the program.
 Please ensure that you are thorough and specific in your responses to the questions.
 Please respond to each question separately; each response should be approximately one to two paragraphs in length.

-Please describe what motivates your interest in, and commitment to, writing a senior honors thesis and developing a public service component to accompany it?
+Please describe what motivates your interest in, and commitment to, writing a senior honors thesis capstone project and developing a public service component to accompany it?
 What is your connection to the thesis topic, and what informs your desire to make an impact?
 What do you hope to learn from the experience?
 What impact do you hope you may have?
 Please limit your essay to 1000 words.

 For more information about the Public Service Scholars Program, please contact Clayton Hurd.